 First impressions are not only powerful, but long lasting.
-And when someone comes to visit your log home for the first time, your front door will play a big part in forming the first impression.
-So, there is a lot of pressure to get it right.
-Luckily, there are a lot of great options available for log home owners.
-We've chosen some different styles that our clients selected for their homes.
-Enjoy!
+When someone comes to visit your log home for the first time, your front door will play a big part in forming the first impression, so, there is a lot of pressure to get it right.

 Real Log Style